Deduktiva/infoscreen/doc/DESIGN.md

 (The only content of the file `time` in the subdirectory `08` is `150000`.
 Which specifies two and a half minutes of display time)

+#### Changing active content
+Newly uploaded ZIP files MAY contain an updated or empty replacement of a previous actively displayed directory.
+This can be used to change active content as well as to remove active content.
+An empty directory MAY be placed inside a new ZIP file with the same name as the active directory to be removed.
+The empty directory MUST be ignored by the software implementation.

 [0] - [W3C: WebDriver](http://www.w3.org/TR/webdriver)
 [1] - [Selenium2 - WebDriver](http://docs.seleniumhq.org/projects/webdriver)